lukas-vlcek/mapping-normalization-example/mapping.md

  ````

 Now, we need to normalize the value.
 The core idea of data normalization is careful application
-of basic building blocks of what makes every full text search shine - text analysis.
+of basic building blocks of what makes every full text search shine - **text analysis**.

 _To learn more about Lucene text analysis concepts you can read [sample chapter](https://manning-content.s3.amazonaws.com/download/5/fd7e90e-a06e-44ea-b697-4a3837747dcb/sample_ch05_Gheorghe_Elasticsearch_November12.pdf)
    from "Elasticsearch in Action" book (Manning 2015, ISBN 9781617291623)._